thruthesky/firelamp/README.md

 ## Developer Coding Guideline

-- Everything that comes from backend is a string.
+- All the data value that comes from backend is a string.
   - For instance, user idx or post idx looks like a number.
 But when it is being used in flutter web, the parameta (on web) only accepts the key/value as string.

 ## Api controller